mehedi-sharif/IOT-Manyone/content/welcome/about.md

 T IoT Hub also offers application programming interfaces (APIs) to orchestrate a wide range of IoT connectivity and device management platforms for mobile and stationary devices.

+- T IoT Hub cuts through the complexity of deploying IoT solutions and unleashes the potential of your data in the easiest way possible.

+- It solves a critical challenge: making systems of many different producers communicate with one another.
+It works as a connector and translator for many partners, network operators and platform providers to bring your systems together into a functioning whole.

+- T IoT Hub also offers application programming interfaces (APIs) to orchestrate a wide range of IoT connectivity and device management platforms for mobile and stationary devices.

 ## Documentation